 Fuel Data: DNREC DAQ used the fuel formulation and supply data that has been assigned to New Castle County, Delaware by the EPA in the MOVES model.
 The EPA obtains data on all fuel shipments from the refineries in the Delaware area and develops the formulations based on these data.
-Data inputs include fields such as: ethanol content, sulfur content, aromatic content, benzene content, olefin content, and MTBE (methyl tert-butyl ether) volume.
+Data inputs include fields such as: ethanol content, sulfur content, aromatic content, benzene content, olefin content, and Methyl Ter-Butyl Ether (MTBE) volume.